opendatamesh-initiative/odm-site-platform/docs/architecture/index.md

 As you can see, the architecture is composed of two planes reflecting those proposed by Data Mesh theory:

-* **Product Plane**: the ODM implementation of the [Data Product Experience Plane](../concepts/logical-planes/data-product-experience-plane.md), which helps in building and consume data products, as well as managing their entire lifecycle.
+* **Product Plane**: the ODM implementation of the [Data Product Experience Plane](../concepts/logical-planes/data-product-experience-plane.md), which helps to build and consume data products, as well as managing their entire lifecycle.
 * **Utility Plane**: the ODM implementation of the [Data Infrastructure (Utility) Plane](../concepts/logical-planes/utility-plane.md), which aims to decouple the data product management from the underlying physical infrastructure.

-It turns out that the ODM Platform main modules are technology-independent: data products are created and managed via the Product Plane independently from the underlying physical layer, which is decoupled by the Utility Plane and the Adapters.
+It turns out that the ODM Platform main modules are technology-independent: data products are created and managed via the Product Plane independently of the underlying physical layer, which is decoupled by the Utility Plane and the Adapters.

 ## Product Plane